bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 **Two kinds of processing - per-event and micro-batch**.
 These modes are widely used and cover requirements of all stream processing tasks.

 **Stateful and stateless processing**.
 Developers can use special state management API implementing their algorithms.
-That API supports resilent and reliable state behaviour during system failures and crashes.
+That API supports resilient and reliable state behavior during system failures and crashes.

 **Distributed synchronized data processing**.
-Micro-batch processing mode provides developers with capability to synchronize computations across the nodes which is sometimes required.
+Micro-batch processing mode provides developers with the capability to synchronize computations across the nodes which is sometimes required.

 **Custom context-based batching methods**.
 Micro-batch processing mode provides developers with API to implement custom algorithms to determine batch completeness which is important feature required in many real-life tasks.

-**Use of Apache Kafka, T-streams or TCP as input source of events**.
+**Use of Apache Kafka, T-streams or TCP as an input source of events**.
 External systems feed SJ-Platform with events via a list of supported interfaces.
 Right now it supports several of them.

 The first is **TCP**.
 The method allows developers design custom protocol to receive events from external systems, deduplicate them and place into processing pipeline.

 The second is **Apache Kafka**.
-Apache Kafka is de-facto standard for message queueing, so we support it in SJ-Platform providing 3rd party applications with common integration interface.
+Apache Kafka is the de-facto standard for message queueing, so we support it in SJ-Platform providing 3rd party applications with common integration interface.

 The third is **T-streams**.
 T-streams is Kafka-like message broker which is native to SJ-Platform and is used as internal data exchange bus inside the system.

-**JDBC/Elasticsearch/RESTful interface as output destination for processing data**.
+**JDBC/Elasticsearch/RESTful interface as an output destination for processing data**.
 Processed data are exported to JDBC-compatible database, Elasticsearch or RESTful interface.

 **Performance metrics**.
 SJ-Platform supports embedded performance metrics which help system managers to observe the runtime performance of the system.

 **Extensive simulator development framework**.
-SJ-Platform provdies developers with special "mock" infrastructure which helps develop and test modules without actual deployment to the runtime.
+SJ-Platform provides developers with special "mock" infrastructure which helps develop and test modules without actual deployment to the runtime.

 These features will be explained in the documentation in depth.